theaquamarine/windows-powershell-docs/docset/windows/ipamserver/export-ipamrange.md

 ```

 ## DESCRIPTION
-The **Export-IpamRange** cmdlet exports all of the IP address ranges of the specified address family from the computer running the IP Address Management (IPAM) server as a comma-separated values (.csv) file or as an array of Windows PowerShell® objects or both.
+The **Export-IpamRange** cmdlet exports all of the IP address ranges of the specified address family from the computer running the IP Address Management (IPAM) server as a comma-separated values (.csv) file or as an array of Windows PowerShell?? objects or both.

 At least one of the *Path* or *PassThru* parameters must be specified with the cmdlet.
 The object array returned using the *PassThru* parameter can be pipelined for further filtering, if required.